 Clara had always thought the book of Psalms was just a collection of prayers thrown together haphazardly.
 That can almost be an advantage because then we can pick any random Psalm that matches our mood or situation and read it for encouragement, or we can take David as an example of faith in God when we experience dire circumstances—just like he did.

 For the Bachelor’s thesis she dug into the literature even more.
-She began to discover that the royal psalms help structure the book so that it begins with great messianic expectations (Ps 2).
-Clara sees those expectations as starting with the Davidic psalms in Book I and then being passed on to David’s descendants after Psalm 72 (the end of Book II).
+She began to discover that the royal psalms help structure the book.
+Psalm 2 sets the stage by creating great messianic expectations.
+She understands why scholars see those expectations developing with the Davidic psalms in Books I and II and then as being passed on to David’s descendants after Psalm 72 (the end of Book II).
 Psalm 72 is the psalm of David’s son Solomon that ends, “The prayers of David, the son of Jesse are ended.”
 By Psalm 89 (the end of Book III), however, those expectations come crashing down, only to be modified in books IV and V of the Psalter where Yahweh is king (Ps 110).
 All told, the Psalms give us new Messianic expectations.
 The Davidic Messiah, we may wonder at the end—is he really a Yahwistic Messiah?
 Now you might see why the book of Psalms is the Old Testament book most quoted in the New Testament.

 In the process of researching and writing her Bachelor’s thesis, Clara became enamored with the book of Psalms.
 Her husband calls it her “pure fascination.”
 When she hears a sermon from Psalms she has a special feeling that “he’s preaching from my book!”
 It’s becoming a door to the rest of Scripture for her.
 Now that she understands how to read this one book better she’s understanding how to read many other parts of Scripture better, too.
 She’s also starting to pick up connections to other parts of the Bible.